dzou/halite3/README.md

 * latest.jar: This contains a lot of experimental changes which are untested.

 Also, if you would like to experiment with the code, this project is built with Maven.

-You can run `mvn package -DskipTests` which will produce the jar file under the `target/` directory which can be used to run it.
+* Run `mvn package -DskipTests` to produce `target/MyBot.jar`, which is the jar file for my bot.

 ## Overview